ChizKay/UCFD-Milestone-Project/README.md

 Below the Navigation bar are 3 images constantly sliding over each other.
 I used the Carousel plugin in Bootstrap to achieve this.
 Left (previous) and Right (next) arrows are provided on either side to navigate through the images, as well as, 3 dots to select each image.

+The images in the "About" and "Services" sections have a hover effect styled over them.
+The images are transparent, blended in well with the background, when the mouse cursor is away from them.
+When hovered over the opacity increases, therefore, brightening the images.

 ### Features Left to Implement